tristangstanford/wesMap/README.md

 ## Installation

-To install, copy the main folder to your computer and add it to your matlab path:
+To install, copy the `wesMap` folder to your computer and add it to your MATLAB path:
 1. Navigate to MATLAB->Home->Set path
 2. 'Add folder...' and select the wesMap folder.
 You do not need to include the colormap generator subfolder folder.
 3. Save and close